Yes, You Need a CRM System

 See, CRMs and quotas are two very different things.
-A quota is just a certain amount deals closed or money made that you’re expected to hit every month, quarter, or year.
+A quota is just a specific amount of deals closed or money made that you’re expected to hit every month, quarter, or year.

 But your CRM tracks everything you’re doing to reach that number, and it lets you know if you’re on the right track.
 Or why you might fail.
-If you have a system for working both cold and warm leads, which you should, then you need to be able to keep up with where each prospect is in the sales process.
+If you have a system for working both cold and warm leads, which you should, you need to keep up with where each prospect is in the sales process.

 Everything starts with a process.

-Mapping out every detail about what should happen from finding and identifying a lead to fulfilling the closed deal will help your business run more smoothly and help your sales team create more success.
+Mapping out every detail about what should happen, from finding and identifying a lead to fulfilling the closed deal, will help your business run more smoothly and allow your sales team to create more success.

-On top of that, when your process is clearly outlined, then you can document where deals or parts of the process fall off.
+On top of that, when you clearly outline your process, you can document where deals or parts of the process fall off.